 FIELDS is a joint initiative between INTERPOL and Frontex, the European Border and Coast Guard Agency.

-It combines and upgrades INTERPOL’s existing Dial-Doc platform to make the Frontex Quick Check Cards (QCC) available to frontline border control officers via INTERPOL’s I-24/7 secure global police communications system.
+It combines and upgrades INTERPOL’s former Dial-Doc platform to make the Frontex Quick Check Cards (QCC) available to frontline border control officers via INTERPOL’s I-24/7 secure global police communications system.

 The QCC is a visual decision aid.
 It shows a model of the document being inspected and highlights the key security features to check.
 The images are compiled by document experts, based on risk analysis, known alerts, and the vulnerability assessment of the document.